JimDesu/basis-lang/spec.md

 ### H.5 Resolution Procedure

-The complete procedure at any resolution point needing `(Subject, Class)`:
+The complete procedure at any resolution point needing `(Subject, Concept)`:

 1. Collect the dispatch-visible witnesses for the pair (H.4), resolving family heads to covering members.
-2. Apply &sect;9.15's precedence chain: per-site name &rarr; declaration-level binding &rarr; innermost `.using` &rarr; unique-visible &rarr; class canonical default &rarr; error.
+2. Apply &sect;9.15's precedence chain: per-site name &rarr; declaration-level binding &rarr; innermost `.using` &rarr; unique-visible &rarr; concept canonical default &rarr; error.
 3. Where a tier selects by name (1&ndash;3, 5), verify nameability/referential integrity: a selection naming a witness the file cannot name is an error at the selecting construct, not a fall-through.
 4. The error at the final tier names every candidate with its declaring module, and the remedies.